thiagofcm/Personal_Assistant_Robot_TCC/README.md

 # 3.2 Development of Microcontroller's firmware:
 - Development of Raspberry Pi 3 firmware, involving speech recognition and serial communication software to send commands and data to other microcontrollers.
 - Development of STM32 firmware, responsible for controlling motors and the ultrasonic sensor, as well as receiving commands and data from the Raspberry Pi controller.
-- Development of Maixduino firmware responsible for object and face detection, and reception of commands and data from the Raspberry Pi controller.
+- Development of Maixduino firmware responsible for object and face detection, and reception of commands and data from the Maixduino microcontroller.

 # 3.3 Software Validation and Integration:
 - Examination of sensors and microcontroller firmware, validating each software and component separately before integration